t-ski/flecss/README.md

 npm install -D flecss
 ```

+> ℹ️ Certain CSS resetsa are inherent to a flecss integration (see [_reset.scss](./src/_reset.scss)).

 #### Get Started

-A flecss class name consists of a classifier `A`, as well as specifier suffix `B`: `.A_B`.
-Classes may also exist with default or unspecific properties (i.e. without a specifier).
-Each class comes with a handy shorthand classifier.
+The flecss class anatomy consists of a purposeful classifier `A`, and possibly a specifier `B`: `.A_B`.
+An unspecific class – i.e. without a specifier suffix – represents the default style.
+Each class also associates with a handy shorthand classifier.

-> ℹ️ Unlike for BEM, specific classes are standlone, i.e. inherit all shared style foundations.
+> ℹ️ Unlike for _BEM_, specific classes are standlone, i.e. inherit all shared style foundations.
 It is thus not required to assign the joint default and specific class name <sub>`❌ .padding .padding_l` `✅ .padding_l`</sub>.

 ## Classes

 ### *️⃣ `.c` `.condition`

 The **condition** class represents toggleable layout conditions.
 At that, the explicit class describes the less common condition, whereas absence implies the complementary (common) condition.

-#### Specifiers

 ` _disable` &emsp; **Greyout and disable for interaction.**
 `    _hide` &emsp; **Hide, but keep layout.**